Originally written at the end of 2016 – this is the story of what happened when I decided to do one thing a month that scared me!

 Suddenly, I realised that this was what would “fix” me.
-That by trying new things and pushing myself to new and untested limits, I could not only distract myself from my heartbreak, but I could start to repair my self esteem and even – maybe – start to move on.
+That by trying new things and pushing myself to new and untested limits, by facing fears through travel, I could not only distract myself from my heartbreak, but I could start to repair my self-esteem and even – maybe – start to move on.
 And so, a challenge was born.

 Twelve Months Twelve Fears: Month by Month